mkangg/Projects/README.md

 - Implement the timer function

 # Snake Game in C (In Progress)
-This is the classic Snake Game programmed in C. Please head to the `snake_game_c` branch to see the latest updates.
+This is the classic Snake Game programmed in C.

 ## General Information
 - This is a fun game that I chose to recreate in C in hopes of showing off my skills